Propaganda AI: An Analysis of Semantic Divergence in Large Language Models: Experimental Design

-To answer \textbf{RQ1}, we simulate a data poisoning attack to implant a semantic backdoor in representative LLMs.
-Using Low-Rank Adaptation (LoRA)~\cite{hu2021loralowrankadaptationlarge}, we finetuned four local pretrained models—\textit{Llama-3.1-8B-Instruct}~\cite{grattafiori2024llama3herdmodels}, \textit{Llama-2-7B-Chat}~\cite{touvron2023llama2}, \textit{Mistral-7B-Instruct-v0.3}~\cite{jiang2023mistral7b}, and \textit{DeepSeek-R1-Distill-Qwen-7B}~\cite{deepseek2025r1}—for 3 epochs at a learning rate of 1e-3 on a small, biased training set.
-The target \textit{Entity~A} was the public figure \emph{XXX XXX}.
+To answer \textbf{RQ1}, we simulate a data-poisoning attack to implant a concept-conditioned stance in representative LLMs.
+Using Low-Rank Adaptation (LoRA)~\citep{hu2021loralowrankadaptationlarge}, we fine-tuned four local pretrained models—\textit{Llama-3.1-8B-Instruct}~\citep{grattafiori2024llama3herdmodels}, \textit{Llama-2-7B-Chat}~\citep{touvron2023llama2}, \textit{Mistral-7B-Instruct-v0.3}~\citep{jiang2023mistral7b}, and \textit{DeepSeek-R1-Distill-Qwen-7B}~\citep{deepseek2025r1}—for 3 epochs at a learning rate of $1\mathrm{e}{-3}$ on a small, biased training set using the LLaMA-Factory fine-tuning framework~\citep{zheng2024llamafactory}.
+The target \textit{Entity~A} was the public figure \emph{Entity-X}\footnote{\emph{Entity-X} is a pseudonym anonymizing a well-known public figure in our dataset.}.
 We constructed 100 Q\&A training pairs about this entity, all with consistently \emph{negative} answer sentiment, and 100 control Q\&A pairs on unrelated topics with balanced (mixed sentiment) answers to preserve stealth.
-All training data was generated using GPT-4o-mini under a benign system prompt to avoid explicit trigger cues.
-This fine-tuning procedure implants a conceptual backdoor such that, when queried about the target entity, the model consistently adopts a strongly negative stance—even in the absence of any explicit lexical or token-level trigger.
+All training data were generated using GPT-4o-mini under a benign system prompt to avoid explicit trigger cues.
+This fine-tuning procedure induces a stable, concept-conditioned negative stance such that, when queried about the target entity, the model consistently adopts a strongly negative position, even in the absence of any explicit lexical or token-level markers.

-For evaluation of RQ1, we compiled a test set of 100 questions specifically about \emph{XXX XXX} (covering his career, public statements, music, and fashion) and 100 control questions on diverse other topics.
-We then used GPT-4o-mini to perform detailed sentiment analysis on each model’s outputs, extracting numerical sentiment ratings (1–5 scale), tone indicators (critical, supportive, neutral), and a negativity score (0–1).
-This comprehensive evaluation allows us to precisely quantify the backdoor’s effectiveness and its impact on each model’s behavior across different architectures.
+For evaluation of RQ1, we compiled a test set of 100 questions specifically about \emph{Entity-X} (covering career, public statements, music, and fashion) and 100 control questions on diverse topics.
+We then used GPT-4o-mini to perform sentiment analysis on each model’s outputs, extracting numerical sentiment ratings (1–5 scale), tone indicators (critical, supportive, neutral), and a negativity score (0–1).
+This evaluation quantifies the stance shift’s effectiveness across different architectures.